eipm/dgvar/README.md

 - Exome target regions (Agilent HaloPlex bed file available on [Box](https://wcm.box.com/s/4bkw0f2rn858re30hq85lwgxxk33mes3))

 ## Installation
-No installation is needed.
-Download the codes as well as required database, and update the path in the main shell script `call_variants.sh`.
-Then run a quick test:
+Download the codes as well as the required database; update the path in the main shell script `call_variants.sh`, then run a quick test:
-- Make sure the current working directory is the dgvar folder, and then type `cd eg`
+- Make sure the current working directory is where dgvar is installed, and then type `cd eg`
 - Run a test by typing `sh test.sh`
 - Check results at `results/test/annotated/filt/test.candidates.filter_common.txt.gz`, you should see the variant in BRCA2 gene (13:32914437 GT --> G).